- 1. PrtScn key - Capture Fullscreen to Clipboard

 - 5. Windows + Shift + S keys - Access Snip & Sketch tool

-5 ShortCuts to Capture Screenshots in Windows 10
+5 ShortCuts to Capture Screenshots in Windows 10 and Windows 11

 1. Capture Fullscreen to Clipboard